-Obama Says That He Would Have Beaten Trump, Trump Responds as Expected
+Obama Says That He Would Have Beaten Trump, Trump Responds As Expected

 A couple of hours later, in what was perhaps a reference to one of his favorite memes, Trump added:

 As CNBC noted, “Total post-election gains for the Dow Jones Industrial Average, S&P 500 and Nasdaq are 8.7 percent, 5.8 percent and 5.2 percent respectively.”
 Meanwhile, a pre-election report “projected that holiday sales this year will exceed $1 trillion, reflecting a 3.6 percent to 4.0 percent increase, though final holiday sales data is pending.”
-So, if Trump’s figure turns out to be correct, he can only really take credit for not managing to steal Christmas entirely.
+So, if Trump’s numbers turn out to be correct, he can only take credit for not managing to steal Christmas entirely.